13 min read

 Speaker A: Closing rebuttal | 5 minutes |

 Spontaneous argumentation includes two debaters that argue on a particular topic.
-Firstly, they take enough prep time for a debate topic and then present the argument.
+Firstly, they get a short prep time for a debate topic and then present the argument.

-These types of debate essays are often used in college and university classrooms.
+These types of debate speeches are often used in college and university classrooms.
 Moreover, it also helps in decreasing the anxiety of a speaker by building confidence.

 The spontaneous argumentation debate format is given below.